eirvandelden/eirvandelden.github.io/_posts/dnd/2015-07-27-history-of-deneki.md

 # Now
 - The North has greatly prospered through the Alliance Protectorate
 - Humans and Thieflings are trying to join the Alliance Protectorate

-## NeverWinter Nights
- - The city of NeverWinter is brought down to its knees by a strange disease; the Wailing Death
- - A call went out for new Heroes to come train at the Heroes Academy, to become the new saviour of NeverWinter
- - The Heroes Academy is attacked, but five brave adventureres fought back and prevent the Heroes Academy of falling
- - The cure of the Wailing Death, three creatures send by the city of Waterdeep, have gone missing.